soler2000/RevCam/README.md

 Adafruit's WS2812 driver accesses the Pi's DMA engine via ``/dev/mem`` so it requires root privileges.
 When RevCam starts without ``sudo`` (or an equivalent capability such as the ``pigpiod`` backend) the helper logs "LED driver unavailable" and disables the animations.
-Run Uvicorn with ``sudo`` or configure an alternative backend before expecting the ring to light up.
+The ``scripts/run_with_sudo.sh`` helper automatically re-executes under ``sudo``, ensures the project's virtual environment is on ``PATH``, and launches Uvicorn with the default RevCam application.
+Use it whenever you need the lighting tab to drive the ring, or configure an alternative backend before expecting the ring to light up.

 ### Saving snapshots